-In February 2016, the European Commission proposed a new regulation on security of gas supply as part of its sustainable energy security package, in order to develop a stronger collective response to future supply risks.
+In February 2016, the European Commission proposed a new regulation on security of gas supply in order to develop a stronger collective response to future supply risks.

 Major innovations in the Commission proposal include a solidarity principle that prioritises households and essential social services during an emergency situation; mandatory regional preventive action and emergency plans based on new templates; fewer exemptions on bidirectional capacity, in order to facilitate reverse gas flows; an increase in the scope of contractual information relating to security of supply that is provided to the Commission and national authorities; and further involvement of the contracting parties of the Energy Community in security of gas supply measures.

-The ITRE Committee approved its report in October 2016, while the Council adopted a general approach in December 2016.
-Trilogue negotiations started in February 2017 and agreement was reached in April.
-The agreed text was approved by the ITRE committee on 30 May and is scheduled for a vote in the September 2017 plenary.
+The ITRE Committee approved its report in October 2016, the Council adopted a general approach in December 2016.
+Trilogue negotiations began in February 2017 and agreement was reached in April 2017.
+The agreed text was formally endorsed by the Parliament in September and by the Council in October 2017), and entered into force on 1 November 2017.

 - June 2017: New rules on security of gas supply (4th edition)